AdaCore/gnatstudio/docs/users_guide/tools.rst

 currently loaded by GPS.

-Once computed and loaded, GPS summarizes the coverage information in a graphical report formatted as a tree-view with percentage bars for each item and uses it to decorate source code through line highlighting and coverage annotations.
+Once computed and loaded, GPS summarizes the coverage information in a graphical report, formatted as a tree-view with percentage bars for each item, and uses it to decorate source code through line highlighting and coverage annotations.

 You will find all coverage related operations in the :menuselection:`Tools